 Images shot on Kodak ColorPlus 200 in Yashica Electro 35 GSN

 I was lucky enough to have a nice and bright morning recently and so took the Yashica Electro 35 out.
-The main aim was to use up the Kodak ColorPlus 200 that was half-shot in it so I had something to post on here.
+The main aim was to use up the Kodak ColorPlus 200 that I’d half-shot on this spot of UrBex so I had something to post on here.

 Light first, object second

 The most memorable piece of advice I ever heard about photography was the subject of a photograph is always the light.
 You might not agree and that’s fine.
 But let’s at least explore why.

 I’m talking here with the idea the subject of your photograph is like its theme.
 It’s the thing you want people to notice the most.
 You’ll have physical objects too.
 But the light is always the subject.

 You could be shooting the most mundane physical objects.
 I’ve seen lots of apples in my lifetime.
 Plenty of hills.
 Countless human faces.
 And you can still make fantastic photographs of them all with good light.

 Conversely, you’ll struggle to make a great photograph of the most interesting object in the world, whatever that may be, if the light is bad.

 Put simply, an average object in good light usually makes for a more aesthetically-pleasing photograph than an interesting object in poor light.

 This means it’s good to look for the light first and the physical object second.